Emergency Communication to the Temple University Community

 Should parents or family members have questions or concerns, please email firstname.lastname@example.org.

 Timely warnings are used to communicate information about events that appear to show a pattern that suggests an on-going threat to the community.
 In isolation, these events may seem relatively innocuous, but taken together, indicate a need for increased vigilance or safety considerations.
 Information about this pattern of events is sent via email with further detail and potential actions to take.
 Timely warnings also include tips for reducing risks and resources for the community to aid in prevention.

 What is the TUsiren?

-The TUsiren is used to alert the campus community about an imminent threat that is catastrophic and/or life-threatening, such as severe weather, a release of hazardous material or a lockdown due to a violent threat.
+The TUsiren is an outdoor warning siren that is used to alert the campus community about an imminent threat that could be catastrophic and/or life-threatening, such as severe weather, a release of hazardous material or a lockdown due to a violent threat.

 I just graduated, why am I still receiving TUalerts?